Nineyxh/COM6017M-Assignment-IoT-Attendance-System/README.md

 Add photos of authorized users (e.g., john.jpg, jane.png).
 The filename will be used as the user's identity.

 ## 5.How to Run
-It is recommended to run the AI Engine and the Dashboard in separate terminal windows.
+How to Run the System

-Step 1: Start the Web Dashboard
+Step 1: Install Dependencies
+Make sure you have Python 3 installed. bash pip install opencv-python face_recognition pyserial flask numpy dlib

+Step 2: Register a New User (Enrollment)
+Run the registration script to capture your face data.

 Bash

-cd edge_gateway
-python3 dashboard.py
+python3 take_photo.py
-Access the dashboard at http://<Pi-IP-Address>:8000 on your phone/PC.
+Enter your name when prompted.

+Press 's' to save photos of your face.（recommend 5-10 photos）

+Press 'q' to quit.

-Step 2: Start the Edge AI Engine
+Step 3: Start the Attendance System
+Connect the Arduino to the Raspberry Pi via USB, then run:

 Bash

-# Open a new terminal window
-export DISPLAY=:0  # Required if running via SSH to enable GUI cd edge_gateway python3 final_main.py
-Step 3: Operation
+python3 final_main.py

-Press the button on the Arduino.
+The system will wait for the button press on the Arduino.

-The camera window will pop up on the Pi.

-Look at the camera.

-Upon successful recognition, check the Web Dashboard for the new log entry.
+Press the button to trigger the camera and log attendance.

 ## 6.License
 This project is submitted for the IoT Module COM6017M assessment.